-Then it occurred to me: why did I feel the need to see the tree as it was, without wearing my sunglasses?
+Then it occurred to me: why did I feel the need to see the tree without wearing my sunglasses?
 It’s as if there was a knee-jerk reaction to “keep it real,” as if real meant the less exciting version.

 Why not keep the lenses on?!
 Ultimately, my inner experience is my reality, regardless of what prompts such.